tianmiao11/FieldLens/README.md

 ## Introduction

 Corn farming, especially in remote and rural areas, often faces a critical challenge: identifying plant growth problems like sparse emergence or pest damage at an early stage—before it's too late.
 These issues typically emerge during sensitive phases such as tasseling, when quick intervention is crucial for protecting yields.
 However, many farmers lack the tools, expertise, or connectivity to detect and interpret these problems in time.
-What makes this challenge more severe is that visual abnormalities o...
+What makes this challenge more severe is that visual abnormalities often go unnoticed when observed from the ground.
+Early-stage pest outbreaks or missing plants are hard to identify without an aerial perspective—and even when drone footage is available, interpreting it remains a technical barrier for non-experts.

 To solve this, we developed **FieldLens**: an offline-first, on-device AI assistant that analyzes cornfield drone videos, detects abnormal regions (such as sparse growth), and guides the user to generate intelligent questions about the observed issues.
 These questions are then routed to a local language model interface powered by **Gemma 3n**, which produces structured, multimodal answers based on retrieved context and visual evidence.
-Unlike cloud-based AI tools, FieldLens is designed for low-connectivi...
+Unlike cloud-based AI tools, **FieldLens** is designed for low-connectivity and privacy-sensitive environments.
+Everything runs on the phone—video analysis, image segmentation, prompt generation, and ultimately, language-based insights.
 This ensures real-time, private, and actionable support for farmers, right in the field, without needing the internet.

-In this project, we demonstrate how the unique capabilities of Gemma 3n—such as on-device performance, multimodal understanding, and flexible prompt-based reasoning—enable a new kind of practical, deployable agricultural intelligence.
+In this project, we demonstrate how the unique capabilities of **Gemma 3n**—such as on-device performance, multimodal understanding, and flexible prompt-based reasoning—enable a new kind of practical, deployable agricultural intelligence.

 ## Approach

 The **FieldLens** pipeline begins with video input—typically drone or handheld footage captured in the field.
 To maintain full offline capability, all subsequent processing is performed on-device.
-From each video, representative frames are extracted and passed through a lightweight visual pipeline to:
+From each video, representative frames are extracted and passed through a lightweight visual pipeline to detect crop anomalies, generate domain-specific questions, and construct multimodal prompts for reasoning with **Gemma 3n**.

-- Detect crop anomalies
-- Generate domain-specific questions
-- Construct multimodal prompts for reasoning with **Gemma 3n**

-### Overview of Three Components:
+Our approach includes three components:

 1. **Anomaly Detection** (thresholding + morphology)
 2. **Question Generation** (template-based, RAG-style)